 In addition, be mindful of when and how much water your drink.
 Instead of drinking large quantities of water at once, try drinking smaller amounts more frequently throughout the day.

 If lifestyle changes like these aren’t working for you, talk to your health care provider about other options.
 Surgical treatments such as mid-urethral slings, urethral suspensions and injections may be an option for you.
 A 2013 trial that compared the results of pelvic floor therapy with surgical treatments found that the surgical treatments were associated with higher rates of improved or cured UI.
 Surgery is often effective and is performed in an outpatient surgical setting, which allows you to return home and resume the activities you enjoy more quickly and comfortable.

-Although stress-induced urinary incontinence can be an uncomfortable side effect of an active lifestyle, it’s an easily treatable one that shouldn’t keep you from the activities you love, explains Dr. Gaynor-Krupnick.
+Although SUI can be an uncomfortable side effect of an active lifestyle, it’s an easily treatable one that shouldn’t keep you from working out or enjoying the activities you love.